Sound Waves 12/6/12

 We are always looking for ways to help you work with parents, so please let us know what you think would be useful.

-If you would like help with your ‘Meet the Teacher’ presentations, contact our state Education Consultants about our DIY Parent Workshops.
+If you would like help with your ‘Meet the Teacher’ presentations, check out our DIY Parent Workshop Package.